 Books were written on Dual diagnosis, what it is, how to treat it.
 Some programs began to train beginning professionals on how to recognize the presence of substance abuse and mental illness.
 Still, most programs were organized as if all clients had one and only one problem.

 Doctors do most of the diagnosing and most of the clients with substance use disorders and a mental illness end up in the emergency clinics, they have few other options.
 Counselors saw dual diagnoses as one thing, doctors saw another.

 The term dual diagnosis began to widen to include anyone with two (or more) diagnoses.
-From a medical treatment perspective this makes sense.
+From a medical treatment perspective, this makes sense.
 A client with diabetes or a heart condition and substance abuse has two problems.
 Someone with a mental illness and hypertension has two problems also.
-And for the treating physician this can be very important.
+And for the treating physician, this can be very important.
 Medications for the psychiatric problem or the alcohol and street drugs can interact with the medications for the physical problem.
 The doctors need to know these things.
-There are articles now on dual diagnosis that are about treating two medical problems at the same time.
+There are articles now on dual-diagnoses that are about treating two medical problems at the same time.